PixelRidgeSoftworks/SL_Ruby_SDK/README.md

 #### 4. Custom Machine ID (For Server Applications)
 When you need to specify a particular machine identifier:
+(note: be very careful using custom machine identifiers as machine identifiers must be unique.
+As in, if the machine identifier matches ANY OTHER machine identifier in the Source-License database, activation ***WILL*** fail.
+We strongly suggest using the built in machine identifier generation method)

 ```ruby
 require 'source_license_sdk'